dorykahale/README-Generator/README.md

 [Download Command Line Walkthrough Video](assets/ReadMeFileGeneratorInstructions.mov)

+1. Install inquirer NPM to your bash/terminal.
-Add an "output" folder to your roots level for your README.md file to generate to.
+2. Add an "output" folder to your roots level for your README.md file to generate to.

 README File Generator GitHub Repo: https://github.com/dorykahale/README-Generator